DataDog/documentation/content/en/serverless/guide/datadog_forwarder_dotnet.md

 ## Overview

 <div class="alert alert-warning">
 If you are a new user of Datadog Serverless, follow the <a href="/serverless/installation/dotnet">instructions to instrument your Lambda functions using the Datadog Lambda Extension</a> instead.
-If you have setup Datadog Serverless with the Datadog Forwarder before Lambda offered out-of-the-box functionality, use this guide to maintain your instance.
+If you have already set up Datadog Serverless with the Datadog Forwarder before Lambda offered out-of-the-box functionality, use this guide to maintain your instance.
 </div>

 ## Prerequisites